The Mueller lab is currently interested in three interrelated areas of developmental physiology research:

 We are working with Dr. John Eme, a fellow CSUSM Biological Sciences faculty, Russell Barabe, an Environmental Scientist with California Department of Fish and Wildlife, and Sandra Jacobson, the Steelhead Coalition Coordinator at CalTrout on the rainbow trout research.
 You can read the story of steelhead recovery in southern California here.

-We continue to discuss the complexities of critical windows, and developmental physiology in general, with Dr. Warren Burggren at the University of North Texas.
+We continue to discuss the complexities of developmental physiology with Dr. Warren Burggren at the University of North Texas.

 We are working with Dr. John Eme, a fellow CSUSM Biological Sciences faculty, Russell Barabe, an Environmental Scientist with California Department of Fish and Wildlife, and Sandra Jacobson, the Steelhead Coalition Coordinator at CalTrout on the rainbow trout research.
 You can read the story of steelhead recovery in southern California here.

-We continue to discuss the complexities of critical windows, and developmental physiology in general, with Dr. Warren Burggren at the University of North Texas.
+We continue to discuss the complexities of developmental physiology with Dr. Warren Burggren at the University of North Texas.